parimalsatyal/neustadt.fr-metalsmith/src/essays/against-a-user-hostile-web.md

 We'll need a few things:

-- a test website (we'll take an article on Le Monde, France's biggest national daily)
+- a test website
-- Dataskydd.net, a Swedish associaion for data protection and privacy (of which I'm a proud member) and
+- Webbkoll, a web privacy check tool by Dataskydd.net, a Swedish association for data protection and privacy (of which I'm a proud member) and
 - A web inspector

 Let's take an article that was published around the time I first started working on this article (which is last year; I'm a slow writer): [Astronomie : la sonde Juno s’est mise en orbite autour de Jupiter](http://www.lemonde.fr/sciences/article/2016/07/04/astronomie-juno-aux-portes-de-jupiter_4963440_1650684.html) (*Astronomy: space probe Juno put in orbit around Jupiter*).